2013-2014 St. Luke’s Concert Series

 Prince of Music - Choral Works by G.P. da Palestrina

 Today, Palestrina is perhaps the best known composer of the Renaissance period.
 Likewise, during his lifetime he was the one of the most famous musicians of the day.
 After his death, Palestrina was laid to rest in one of the side chapels of St. Peter's, the plaque on his coffin bearing the inscription, “Prince of Music.”
 The program will explore the various facets of his genius and will include his Missa Confitebor tibi Domine, a brilliant work sumptuously scored for double choir.

 Lecturer: Antoni Pizà

-These programs are made possible in part with public funds from the Fund for Creative Communities, supported by the New York State Council on the Arts and administered by the Lower Manhattan Cultural Council.
+These programs are made possible in part with public funds from the Fund for Creative Communities, supported by New York State Council on the Arts with the support of Governor Andrew Cuomo and the New York State Legislature and administered by Lower Manhattan Cultural Council.

 David Shuler – Musical Director, was educated at the Eastman School of Music, Columbia University, and the Berkshire Music Center at Tanglewood.
 He studied organ with David Craighead and Leonard Raver, and composition with Joseph Schwantner, Samuel Adler and Gunther Schuller.
 He has received numerous awards, including a BMI-SC award for composition and First Prize in the Mid-Hudson Valley Chapter American Guild of Organists Organ Playing Competition.